joncampbell123/open-watcom-x/README.md

 This specific branch details
 ----------------------------

-master: This branch's changes that generally track upstream
+master: This branch's changes that are stable.

 moderate: A branch for moderate changes, usually from what is learned by the wild branch.
 This is often reset to master.